Adnan Al-Kaissie: World Wide Wrestling Federation (1976–1977)

-In the World Wide Wrestling Federation, in 1976, under the Native American gimmick Billy White Wolf, he won the World Tag Team Titles with Chief Jay Strongbow.
+In the World Wide Wrestling Federation, in 1976, under the Native American gimmick Billy White Wolf, he won the World Tag Team Championship with Chief Jay Strongbow.
 Needing neck surgery, Kassey agreed to work an injury angle where he had his neck broken by Ken Patera via the Swinging Neckbreaker on television.
-After he left the territory for his neck surgery in 1977, the "Indians" were stripped of their titles.
+After he left the territory for his neck surgery in 1977, the "Indians" were stripped of the title.

-Various Promotions (1977–1981)
+Various promotions (1977–1981)

 In 1978, he wrestled in Hawaii and was the master of the "Indian Death Match" until his arch-rival, Tor Kamata, defeated him.
+He also returned to the United Kingdom in late 1979, billed as "The Sheik", making another appearance on ITV, this time on the World of Sport TV show, battling Lenny Hurst to an "open verdict" for using a possibly illegal sleeperhold.
 Not long after, he returned briefly to Iraq with the intent of introducing pro wrestling.
 By this time, his old classmate Saddam was ruler of the country.
 By his own account, it was a difficult time, for although Kaissey was very popular and had some success introducing professional wrestling to Iraq, Saddam was already becoming paranoid about potential rivals, and he saw Kaissey in this light.
 Kaissey fled back to the US and never returned, though he kept contact with his family in Baghdad.

 American Wrestling Association (1981–1989)

 In 1981, with tensions between the US and Middle East running high, he debuted in the American Wrestling Association as "Sheik Adnan El Kaissey," where his stated goal was to win the AWA title from champion Nick Bockwinkel.
-He failed at that task, so he then enlisted Jerry Blackwell, now wearing a sheik's outfit and renamed Sheik Ayatollah Jerry Blackwell, to team with him to try to win the AWA tag team titles.
+He failed at that task, so he then enlisted Jerry Blackwell, now wearing a sheik's outfit and renamed Sheik Ayatollah Jerry Blackwell, to team with him to try to win the AWA Tag Team Championship.
 That failed, too, so Adnan bought Ken Patera from manager Bobby Heenan to team with Blackwell, and Adnan would act as Blackwell and Patera's manager.
 The team of Blackwell and Patera captured the AWA World tag team title from Greg Gagne and Jim Brunzell.
 Adnan had to quit wrestling when he was injured, which is the real reason Patera was brought in to team with Blackwell.
 On April 23, 1983, at the AWA Super Sunday, he teamed with Blackwell in a tag team match against Verne Gagne and Mad Dog Vachon which they lost.
 In 1986 at AWA WrestleRock he lost to Verne Gagne in a steel cage; he then teamed with Boris Zhukov in a tag team match against The Midnight Rockers (Marty Jannetty & Shawn Michaels).
 Kassie later left the AWA, but returned on a November 26, 1988, card in Bloomington, Minnesota, when he managed The Iron Sheik (who he would also later manage in the WWF) in a match against Sgt.
 Slaughter.